android/platform_external_protobuf/java/README.txt

         </configuration>
       </plugin>

-java_package:
+java_package=<file-name>|<package-name>:
   The allows setting/overriding the java_package option
-  and associates allows a package name for a file to be specified on the command line.
-Overriding any "option java_package xxxx" in the file.
-The default if not present is to use the value from the package statment or "option java_package xxxx" in the file.

-java_outer_classname:
+  for the given file from the command line.

+java_outer_classname=<file-name>|<outer-classname>:
-  This allows the setting/overriding of the outer class name option and associates a class name to a file.
-An outer class name is required and must be specified if there are multiple messages in a single proto file either in the proto source file or on the command line.
-If not present the no outer class name will be used.
+  This allows the setting/overriding of the java_outer_classname option for the given file from the command line.

+java_multiple_files={true,false}:
+  This allows setting/overriding the java_multiple_files
+  option in all source files and their imported files from the command line.

+More about MICRO_RUNTIME and the various Java options:

+option java_package = "<package-name>"; (in-file)
+java_package=<file-name>|<package-name> (command line)
+  Specifies the Java package for the class(es) generated from the file.
+If omitted, the protocol buffer package (defined with the "package <package-name>;" line) is used.
+If the package line is also omitted, the files are placed in Java's default package.

+option java_outer_classname = "<class-name>"; (in-file)
+java_outer_classname=<file-name>|<class-name> (command line)
+  Associates an outer class name to a file.
+If omitted, the outer class name is the file name converted to CamelCase.
+The source file will be compiled to a Java class with this outer class name, which nests all classes generated from the file-scope messages and enums.
+Previously, javamicro_out would never infer the outer class name and would skip the outer class generation if an outer class name has not been given explicitly.
+To re-align with java_out, javamicro_out will now always generate the outer class, except in a special case which will be detailed in the "java_multiple_files" option below.

+option java_multiple_files = {true,false}; (in-file)
+java_multiple_files={true,false} (command line)
+  Whether the file should be compiled into multiple Java files in the same Java package.
+This affects where classes are placed and how the protocol buffer entities are referenced in the Java files.
+If false, which is the default, the file will be compiled into one Java file, which is the outer class, nesting all the classes and constants generated from file-scope messages and enums.
+  If true, all file-scope messages are compiled into top-level classes, i.e. siblings of the file's outer class, in separate files.
+The outer class will only be used for file-scope enum constants.
+NOTE: when overriding this option from the command line, all source files and their imported files are considered to have the overriding value.
+This may change the fully qualified names of the references to the imported messages and enum values.

-Below are a series of examples for clarification of the various javamicro_out parameters using src/test/proto/simple-data.proto:
+Below are a series of examples for clarification of the various parameters and options.
+Assuming this file:

+src/proto/simple-data-protos.proto:

     package testprotobuf;

     message SimpleData {
       optional fixed64 id = 1;
       optional string description = 2;
       optional bool ok = 3 [default = false];
     };

-Assuming you've only compiled and not installed protoc and your current working directory java/, then a simple command line to compile simple-data would be:
+and the compiled protoc in the current working directory, then a simple command line to compile this file would be:

-../src/protoc --javamicro_out=. src/test/proto/simple-data.proto
+./protoc --javamicro_out=. src/proto/simple-data-protos.proto

-This will create testprotobuf/SimpleData.java
+This will create testprotobuf/SimpleDataProtos.java, which has the following content (extremely simplified):

+    package testprotobuf;

+    public final class SimpleDataProtos {
+      public static final class SimpleData
+          extends MessageMicro {
+        ...
+      }
+    }

+The message SimpleData is compiled into the SimpleData class, nested in the file's outer class SimpleDataProtos, whose name is implicitly defined by the proto file name "simple-data-protos".

-The directory testprotobuf is created because on line 1 of simple-data.proto is "package testprotobuf;".
-If you wanted a different package name you could use the java_package option command line sub-parameter:
+The directory, aka Java package, testprotobuf is created because on line 1 of simple-data-protos.proto is "package testprotobuf;".
+If you wanted a different package name you could use the java_package option in the

-../src/protoc '--javamicro_out=java_package=src/test/proto/simple-data.proto|my_package:.' src/test/proto/simple-data.proto
+file:

+    option java_package = "my_package";

+or in command line sub-parameter:

+./protoc '--javamicro_out=\
+java_package=src/proto/simple-data-protos.proto|my_package:\
+.' src/proto/simple-data-protos.proto

 Here you see the new java_package sub-parameter which itself needs two parameters the file name and the package name, these are separated by "|".
+The value set in the command line overrides the value set in the file.
-Now you'll find my_package/SimpleData.java.
+Now you'll find SimpleDataProtos.java in the my_package/ directory.

 If you wanted to also change the optimization for speed you'd add opt=speed with the comma seperator as follows:

-../src/protoc '--javamicro_out=opt=speed,java_package=src/test/proto/simple-data.proto|my_package:.' src/test/proto/simple-data.proto
+./protoc '--javamicro_out=\
+opt=speed,\
+java_package=src/proto/simple-data-protos.proto|my_package:
+.' src/proto/simple-data-protos.proto

-Finally if you also wanted an outer class name you'd do the following:
+If you also wanted a different outer class name you'd do the following:

-../src/protoc '--javamicro_out=opt=speed,java_package=src/test/proto/simple-data.proto|my_package,java_outer_classname=src/test/proto/simple-data.proto|OuterName:.' src/test/proto/simple-data.proto
+./protoc '--javamicro_out=\
+opt=speed,\
+java_package=src/proto/simple-data-protos.proto|my_package,\
+java_outer_classname=src/proto/simple-data-protos.proto|OuterName:\
+.' src/proto/simple-data-protos.proto

-Now you'll find my_packate/OuterName.java.
+Now you'll find my_package/OuterName.java and the message class SimpleData nested in it.

-As mentioned java_package and java_outer_classname
+As mentioned java_package, java_outer_classname and
-may also be specified in the file.
-In the example below we must define java_outer_classname because there are multiple messages in src/test/proto/two-messages.proto
+java_multiple_files may also be specified in the file.
+In the example below we must define java_outer_classname because otherwise the outer class and one of the message classes will have the same name, which is forbidden to prevent name ambiguity:

+src/proto/sample-message.proto:

     package testmicroruntime;

     option java_package = "com.example";
-option java_outer_classname = "TestMessages";
+    option java_outer_classname = "SampleMessageProtos";

-message TestMessage1 {
+    enum MessageType {
-  required int32 id = 1;
+      SAMPLE = 1;
+      EXAMPLE = 2;
     }

-message TestMessage2 {
+    message SampleMessage {
       required int32 id = 1;
+      required MessageType type = 2;
     }

+    message SampleMessageContainer {
+      required SampleMessage message = 1;
+    }

 This could be compiled using:

-../src/protoc --javamicro_out=. src/test/proto/two-message.proto
+./protoc --javamicro_out=. src/proto/sample-message.proto

-With the result will be com/example/TestMessages.java
+and the output will be:

+com/example/SampleMessageProtos.java:

+    package com.example;

+    public final class SampleMessageProtos {
+      public static final int SAMPLE = 1;
+      public static final int EXAMPLE = 2;
+      public static final class SampleMessage
+          extends MessageMicro {
+        ...
+      }
+      public static final class SampleMessageContainer
+          extends MessageMicro {
+        ...
+      }
+    }

+As you can see the file-scope enum MessageType is disassembled into two integer constants in the outer class.
+In javamicro_out, all enums are disassembled and compiled into integer constants in the parent scope (the containing message's class or the file's (i.e. outer) class).

+You may prefer the file-scope messages to be saved in separate files.
+You can do this by setting the option java_multiple_files to true, in either the file like this:

+    option java_multiple_files = true;

+or the command line like this:

+./protoc --javamicro_out=\
+java_multiple_files=true:\
+. src/proto/sample-message.proto

+The java_multiple_files option causes javamicro to use a separate file for each file-scope message, which resides directly in the Java package alongside the outer class:

+com/example/SampleMessageProtos.java:

+    package com.example;
+    public final class SampleMessageProtos {
+      public static final int SAMPLE = 1;
+      public static final int EXAMPLE = 2;
+    }

+com/example/SampleMessage.java:

+    package com.example;
+    public final class SampleMessage
+        extends MessageMicro {
+      ...
+    }

+com/example/SampleMessageContainer.java:

+    package com.example;
+    public final class SampleMessageContainer
+        extends MessageMicro {
+      ...
+    }

+As you can see, the outer class now contains only the integer constants, generated from the file-scope enum "MessageType".
+Please note that message-scope enums are still generated as integer constants in the message class.

 Nano version